-Lou Chang is an arbitrator, mediator and fact-finder in employment and labor-management matters.
+Lou Chang is an arbitrator, mediator, med-arb provider, investigator and fact-finder in employment and labor-management matters.
 He is a member of the National Academy of Arbitrators.
 He arbitrates, mediates and serves by direct party appointments and also serves as an arbitrator or mediator on the panels of the Federal Mediation and Conciliation Service, Hawaii Labor Relations Board, American Arbitration Association, Dispute Prevention and Resolution, Inc., and various Court, collective bargaining and private contract panels.

 EMPLOYMENT/LABOR RELATIONS EXPERIENCE:

-Lou Chang has been an arbitrator since 1978 and a mediator since 1984.
-Lou Chang also serves as an independent investigator, neutral fact finder and evaluator of intra and inter-organizational employment complaints and disputes.
+Lou Chang has been an arbitrator, since 1978 and a mediator since 1984.
+Lou Chang also provides med-arb services and serves as an independent investigator, neutral fact finder and evaluator of intra and inter-organizational employment complaints and disputes.
 His dispute resolution services are provided in Hawaii, Guam, the Pacific and the Western United States (California, Washington, Oregon, Nevada, Utah, Colorado, Arizona, Wyoming).

-He has arbitrated and mediated labor (rights and interest) and employment matters since the 1980’s as a panel arbitrator under various collective bargaining agreements and by private appointments.
+He has arbitrated and mediated private and public sector labor (rights and interest) and employment matters since the 1980’s as a mediator or panel arbitrator under various collective bargaining agreements and by private appointments.

 Airlines, Agriculture, Beverage, Building Products, Carpenters, Clerical, Coal Mining, Construction, Education, Electrical, Fire Fighters, Food (Manufacturing/Processing/Service), Government Employees, Health Care, Hotels/Motels/Casinos/Resorts, Hospitals/Nursing Home, Iron Workers, Longshore, Maritime, Service workers, Non-Profits, Operating Engineers, Organizations, Packaging, Gas/Petroleum/Petrochemicals, Plumbing, Police, Prison Guard, Border Patrol, Pulp and Paper, Teachers, Telephone, Restaurants, Retail Stores, Transportation, Trucking and Storage, University, Utilities and Warehousing.